Sudeshna556/devTinder/Frontend/devTinder-frontend/README.md

 -
 -
--creating Navbar component using daisyUI
+- creating Navbar component using daisyUI
--install react router dom
+- install react router dom
+- created body.js and rendered the child routes,navbar and footer as well
+- added rotes and child routes into app.js